dilshad360/thetechtalk/README.md

 # TheTechTalk

-A news website dedicated to technology news, built with ReactJS, Vite, TypeScript, and TailwindCSS.
+TheTechTalk is a tech news website that fetches and displays 10 new tech news articles daily.

 ## Tech Stack